The Future of Smart Factories: Edge Computing in Manufacturing

 This article explores why edge computing is essential in modern manufacturing, how it supports distributed production models, and how platforms like Avassa orchestrate these deployments at scale.

 Cloud computing is indispensable for large-scale analytics, long-term storage, and centralized coordination.
 However, smart factories operate in environments where milliseconds matter, and where network connectivity cannot always be guaranteed.
-Edge computing complements cloud by ensuring critical operations continue even during outages or delays.
+Edge computing complements the cloud by ensuring critical operations continue even during outages or delays.

 1. Real-Time Responsiveness at the Machine Level